NitricCS/tiny-project/docs/main_logic.md

 ## Parser
 The parser in this project, like the lexer, is based on [SLY](https://github.com/dabeaz/sly).\
-Although the SLY project active development has been stopped, even older versions provide a good base for program parsing.
+Although the SLY project active development has stopped, even older versions provide a good base for program parsing.

+The Tiny code is parsed according to the task in the PDF.
+Any variations or additional symbols not described there will trigger a syntax error.\
+__Comments are not allowed__ and will also trigger a syntax error.

-The parser contains the Tiny grammar nonterminals combined from tokens received from the lexer.
+The parser contains the Tiny grammar nonterminals.
 Grammar rules include special methods that are invoked immediately when a nonterminal matching that rule is detected by the parser.\
 Those methods contain name resolution and typing logic steps triggered one after another as mentioned above.

+## Error Handling
 The parser also contains an *error()* method that is handling syntax errors it runs into.
 The following syntax errors are defined:
 * global variable declaration
 * declaration done in the wrong part of a function